 Why Is Riprap Called Riprap?

-People are always asking us why riprap is called riprap.
+People often ask us why riprap is called riprap.

 Kind of obscure.